docker/awesome-compose/nginx-nodejs-redis/README.md

     - web2
 ```
 The compose file defines an application with four services `redis`, `nginx`, `web1` and `web2`.
-When deploying the application, docker-compose maps port 80 of the nginx service container to port 80 of the host as specified in the file.
+When deploying the application, docker compose maps port 80 of the nginx service container to port 80 of the host as specified in the file.

 > ℹ️ **_INFO_**
 > Redis runs on port 6379 by default.
 Make sure port 6379 on the host is not being used by another container, otherwise the port should be changed.

-## Deploy with docker-compose
+## Deploy with docker compose

 ```
-$ docker-compose up -d
+$ docker compose up -d
 [+] Running 24/24
  ⠿ redis Pulled                                                                                                                                                                                                                      ...
    ⠿ 565225d89260 Pull complete